How To Select Your Venue

 City vs. Suburb?

 Start by answering this question and save yourself time and energy.
-Which do you value more: The convenience and cost efficiency of a suburban venue?
+Which do you value more: The convenience and efficiency of a suburban venue?
 Or the excitement of celebrating with your guests downtown?

 Hotel vs. Non-Hotel?